If you absolutely don't have to drive while in Athens, save yourself the aggravation and use the public transportation instead.

-Another major problem that makes driving in Athens very hard for foreigners is the erratic placement of the street signs that indicate the names of the streets.
-Such signs, which appear in both Greek and English, are nailed high on a the walls of the corner buildings and are often hidden by small trees, traffic lights, hanging plants and other such obstructions.
-Many times street signs are completely absent, or are placed only one one end of the street in a way that you have to look back to read them as you drive by.
-In any event, they are not legible until you are literarily underneath them, in which case it could be impossible to turn if you need to.
+Another major problem that makes driving in Athens very hard for foreigners is the erratic placement of traffic and street signs that indicate the names of the streets.
+Traffic signs are often missing, obscured, covered with graffiti, or twisted in an ambiguous way.
+Street signs - which appear in both Greek and English - are nailed high on a the walls of the corner buildings and are often hidden by small trees, traffic lights, hanging plants and other such obstructions.
+Many times street signs are completely absent, or are placed only on one end of the street in a way that you have to look back to read them as you drive by.
+In any event, they are not legible until you are literally underneath them, in which case it could be impossible to turn if you need to.

 But what makes driving in Athens most difficult for a foreigner is the erratic driving of others.
 While Greek drivers are attuned to the motorcycles squeezing between speeding cars as they pass each other, and to pedestrians saturating the streets from all directions, foreign drivers are filled with despair when they find themselves driving in such conditions.

 Seemingly, there are no rules besides: a) get in front of the vehicle that's driving in front of you at all cost, b) fill every possible space on the road with a vehicle with no regard to traffic lanes, c) ignore any rules that do not seem convenient for your own personal comfort, and d) use the horn for any reason whatsoever.